Broadcasts

 Radio Commercials

 Here are some spots that I wrote and/or produced.
-In some cases I also provided the voice-over.
+In many cases I also provided the voice-over.
 These were all part of larger media campaigns, intended to give the appearance of a great deal of marketing activity when in fact each of the companies was very small and remained “dark” for most of the year.
-The White House sent a lawyer after us on the first radio spot, and the accompanying newspaper ads, all of which began running the day after the election in 2004.
-We of course did not know who would win at the time we finished the ads, so they were written in such a way to cover all bases.

 Balducci’s November 2004 Bowling Turkeys Spot: